henderea/MemoryTamer/README.md

 * **v0.6:** Change update checking to Sparkle update checker
 * **v0.6.1:** show Sparkle checking for updates dialog when check for updates menu item is selected
 * **v0.6.2:** add an option for hiding free memory in the menu bar
+* **v0.7:** add an option to disable updating the free memory display while freeing memory; also change some preference items to checkbox items

 ###Versions (code-signed with developer ID):
 * **v0.3:** <https://myepg-ds.s3.amazonaws.com/MemoryTamer-0.3> (Mavericks-only)